tarantool/doc/doc/concepts/data_model/persistence.rst

 ..
 NOTE::

-     The memtx engine makes only regular checkpoints with the interval set in :ref:`checkpoint daemon <book_cfg_checkpoint_daemon>` configuration.
+     The memtx engine takes only regular snapshots with the interval set in the checkpoint daemon configuration.

      The vinyl engine runs checkpointing in the background at all times.

 See the :ref:`Internals <internals-data_persistence>` section for more details about the WAL writer and the recovery process.
+To learn more about the configuration of the checkpoint daemon and WAL, check the :ref:`Persistence <configuration_persistence>` page.